Key Safety Guidelines for Shooting Steel

 - Before shooting targets, ensure that the AR500 steel target is angled downwards towards the ground, so that bullet, after hitting the target, deflects towards the ground.

-- Watch for ricochets and shoot the steel targets from a long distance to reduce damage to the target.
+- Watch for ricochets and shoot metal targets from a long distance to reduce damage to the target.

 There are chances bullets can deviate from their paths and head towards unknown directions.
 They can also penetrate in the wrong type of targets.